itraveribon/banana_dqn_udacity/README.md

 to the dueling DQN definition.
 * **Double Dueling DQN**: This implementation combines the advantages of the two previous ones.
 * **Prioritized Replay Experience DQN**: A simple DQN with prioritized replay experience instead of random replay.

+You should provide the banana executable path to the evaluation script like as follows:

+<code>python evaluation.py --banana_executable Banana_Windows_x86_64/Banana.exe</code>

 Executing the evaluation script will generate one folder under <code>data</data> for each of the above named models.
 Additionally, a PDF named <code>dqn_scores.pdf</code> containing a plot of the scores achieved by each model will be